Australian authorities call for tenders for potential MH370 recovery

 Expressions of interest are due by Feb.
 18. The ATSB will use those to draw up a shortlist.
 A final decision on any recovery operation will be made jointly by the Australian, Malaysian and Chinese governments.

-Depths in the search area range from around 600 meters to 6,000 meters, which is at the limit of technological capabilities for both search and recovery operations.
+Depths in the search area range from around 600 metres to 6,000 metres, which is at the limit of technological capabilities for both search and recovery operations.

-France’s Alcatel Lucent SA operates the “Ile de Sein” salvage ship, which can drop cables to a depth of 6,000 meters and lift up to 10 tonnes at a time.
-U.S. naval contractor Phoenix International is the manufacturer of the Remora 6000 robot, which lifted the wreckage of an Air France airliner from a depth of 3,900 meters in the Atlantic Ocean.
+France’s Alcatel Lucent SA operates the “Ile de Sein” salvage ship, which can drop cables to a depth of 6,000 metres and lift up to 10 tonnes at a time.
+U.S. naval contractor Phoenix International is the manufacturer of the Remora 6000 robot, which lifted the wreckage of an Air France airliner from a depth of 3,900 metres in the Atlantic Ocean.